Primary schools for relocating families in the UK

 Choosing a primary school as a family moving to the UK

 For families relocating to the UK, the primary school decision is often urgent — particularly if children are of compulsory school age (5–16 in England, Wales and Scotland; 4–16 in Northern Ireland).
-State school places are allocated by local authority and are not guaranteed, especially mid-year.
-Applying early and directly to the relevant local authority is essential.
+State school places are allocated by the local authority and are not guaranteed, especially mid-year, so applying early and directly to the relevant authority is essential.
 Independent schools, by contrast, admit pupils throughout the year and are often better equipped to support children joining mid-year from international backgrounds.

-State primary schools in England are inspected by Ofsted, with ratings of Outstanding, Good, Requires Improvement or Inadequate.
-In Scotland, inspections are carried out by Education Scotland.
-The rating is a useful starting point, but visiting the school and speaking with the head teacher will give a much stronger sense of whether the environment will suit your child.
+State primary schools in England are inspected by Ofsted, with ratings of Outstanding, Good, Requires Improvement or Inadequate; in Scotland, inspections are carried out by Education Scotland.
+The rating is a useful starting point, but visiting the school and speaking with the head teacher will give a much stronger sense of whether the environment suits your child.

 Independent primary and prep schools vary considerably in culture, ethos and academic focus.
-Many prep schools prepare pupils specifically for the 11+ or 13+ common entrance examinations for senior independent schools — if your child is likely to sit these exams, choosing a prep school with a strong track record in this area is important.
-Many independent schools also offer bursaries and means-tested financial assistance.
+Many prep schools prepare pupils specifically for the 11+ or 13+ common entrance examinations for senior independent schools.
+If your child is likely to sit these, choosing a prep school with a strong track record in this area matters.
+Many independent schools also offer bursaries and means-tested financial assistance, so it is worth asking what support is available.

 For children who are not yet fluent in English, both state and independent schools are legally required to make reasonable adjustments.
-However, independent schools often have more flexibility to offer additional English language support.
-If English as an Additional Language (EAL) provision is a priority, ask schools directly about their EAL staffing and programmes before enrolling.
+Independent schools often have more flexibility to offer additional English as an Additional Language (EAL) support.
+If EAL provision is a priority, ask schools directly about their EAL staffing and programmes before enrolling.

 Back to Education